aws/sagemaker-python-sdk/CONTRIBUTING.md

 * A reproducible test case or series of steps
 * The version of our code being used
 * Any modifications you've made relevant to the bug
-* Anything unusual about your environment or deployment
+* A description of your environment or deployment

 ## Contributing via Pull Requests